wombleton/gitlaw-nz/acts/P/Plumbers, Gasfitters, and Drainlayers Act 2006.md

     *   (d) intentionally hinders or obstructs any authorised person in the exercise of any powers conferred by or under [section 69][89] or [93][119] or any regulations in relation to any gasfitting.

-    (3) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who, being in possession of any limited certificate issued under [Part 1][3] or any certificate of registration or licence issued under [Part 2][37], fails or refuses to surrender it to the Board within 10 working days of a written demand to do so by the Registrar.
+    (3) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who, being in possession of any limited certificate issued under [Part 1][3] or any certificate of registration or licence issued under [Part 2][37], fails or refuses to surrender it to the Board within 10 working days of a written demand to do so by the Registrar.

-    (4) An information must not be laid under subsection (1)(b) or (2)(b) by any person other than the Registrar or a person authorised in writing in that behalf by the Board.
+    (4) A charging document must not be filed under subsection (1)(b) or (2)(b) by any person other than the Registrar or a person authorised in writing in that behalf by the Board.

+    Section 125(1): amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 125(2): amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 125(3): amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 125(4): amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 126 Certificate by Registrar to be evidence of various matters